Ash1421/Ash1421/README.md

     <tr>
       <td colspan="2" style="padding: 10px;">
         <h3 style="padding: 10px;">
           I don't claim expertise in all of the technologies listed below.
-Some I use regularly, some I've experimented with, and others are tools, platforms, or hardware I'm interested in or have worked with.
+Some I use regularly, some I've experimented with, and others are tools, platforms, software/hardware/firmware that I'm interested in or have worked with.
           <br>
           <br>
           For the companys and products such as the hardware they make I either own it, have used it, or favorite the company or product.
-Brands like Nintendo could include the games that are on it, or some of the hardware they make as a product such as the Nintendo Switch.
+Brands like Framework could include the firmware/hardware that they make, and some of the hardware sell as a product is the <a href="https://frame.work/laptop13pro/"> <b>Framework 13 Pro</b>.
         </h3>
       </td>
     </tr>